DutchPHPConference/conference-diversity-and-inclusion/Guideline.md

 * Bring costs down by asking for volunteers
     * Maybe someone knows sign language in your community?
     * Maybe a significant other who is not in IT is willing to help out in the nursery to assist a professional carer?
-* Setup specific sponsor packages
+* Set up specific sponsor packages
 * Allow attendees to optionally donate when buying their ticket
     * Potentially give them a small token of appreciation like a button, a free drink ticket at the conference party ..
 * Setup an (all year) sponsor fund to collect donations